-The two-years CCC Research-Based Master Program at HEAD – Geneva School of Art and Design
+The two-years CCC Research Master Programme at HEAD – Geneva School of Art and Design

 Where is the location from which to speak, in-between systems, technologies, generations, time-zones, crossing borders and entangled histories?
 What happens to ‘knowledge’ in a socio-technological epoch that predominately calculates the unknown into capital growth?
 If we are ‘planetary subjects rather than global agents’ (Gayatri Spivak), then our histories entangle on the street, through processes of transitional justice or during the work of translation.
 If the art of the 20th century produced a space to analyse social and political realities, then the art of the 21st century is the space to activate new vocabularies as realities inside of superstructures.

-The CCC Research-Based Master Program is an international, multi-lingual and trans-disciplinary Graduate Program at HEAD – Geneva School of Art and Design with particular focus on research methodologies through the arts under globalising conditions.
+The CCC Research Master Programme is an international, bi-lingual and trans-disciplinary Graduate Programme at HEAD – Geneva School of Art and Design with particular focus on research methodologies through the arts under globalising conditions.
 Globalisation, migration, computation and climate are a few of the keywords that point to reordering processes on a planetary scale within contemporary societies.

-CCC stands for research studies in critical, curatorial and computational processes.
-The letter C welcomes further horizons towards conceptual, constellational, compositional, conversational, cyclonopedic, correlational, controversial, colonial or confessional investigations.
-In the context of Higher Education in Europe, the Program’s trans-disciplinary environment addresses future researchers from any cultural and educational background committed to art-led thinking processes with the objective to develop new vocabularies by the various means of research for articulating our being in the world of the 21st century.
+In the context of Higher Education in Europe, the CCC’s trans-disciplinary environment addresses future researchers from any cultural and educational background committed to art-led thinking processes with the objective to develop new vocabularies by the various means of research for articulating our being in the world of the 21st century.

-During the two-years graduate studies, the Program helps the candidates – collectively and individually – to render more precisely an own position from within his/her project by means of visual research, text-work and self-reflection.
+During the two-years graduate studies, the CCC Master helps the candidates – collectively and individually – to render more precisely an own position from within his/her project by means of visual research, text-work and self-reflection.
 That approach, furthermore, includes a critical reflection what ‘research in arts’ means today and can do for us.
-By building its pedagogy on the idea of trans-disciplinarity, the Program invites students of art and non-art backgrounds with different practices, geographies, languages, and work-approaches to process an original research proposal in the context of an art academy.
-The Program provides an environment for the participants to develop their own working methodology over two years, articulating their research into a public statement.
+By building its pedagogy on the idea of trans-disciplinarity, the CCC Research Master invites students of art and non-art backgrounds with different practices, geographies, languages, and work-approaches to process an original research proposal in the context of an art academy.
+The Programme provides an environment for the participants to develop their own working methodology over two years, articulating their research into a public statement.

-Students will graduate with a written MA-thesis between 7.000-14.000 words (English or French) plus a practice-based iteration of the research.
-The Program also supports the development of work towards a PhD project.
+Students will graduate with a degree of Master of Arts HES-SO in Critical Curatorial Cybernetic Research Studies of the Visual Arts Department of HEAD – Genève, which will be awarded upon the successful defense of a writing practice that takes the form of the MA-thesis (7.000-14.000 words in English or French) and a non-writing practice that takes the form of the oral presentation (20 min) including visual, performative, spatial, philosophical, scientific, theoretical and/or activist elements or other time-based experimentations.
+The CCC also supports the development of work towards a PhD project.
 Furthermore, the participants will learn to situate their work into a salient, formative and enduring cross-section of theories, projects and debates.
-Beyond graduation, the program activates student to build his/her own research library as a resource for future initiatives.
+Beyond graduation, the Research Master activates student to build his/her own research library as a resource for future initiatives.
 The public appearances of the research-based and art-led work may extend beyond the art institution or the curated exhibition to also engage social and political organisations, self-organised and activist environments, computational platforms and hubs, second lives, non-governmental infrastructures and extra-state agencies.
-The Program aims to further new vocabularies that can participate in debates in art, activism, political movements, social initiatives, situational interventions, institutional infrastructures and mobile curatorial projects.
+The CCC aims to further new vocabularies that can participate in debates in art, activism, political movements, social initiatives, situational interventions, institutional infrastructures and mobile curatorial projects.

 Professors and Assistants can be contacted via forename.surname [at] hesge.ch